Russian Argentines: Immigration history

 In 1969, Archbishop Leontius (Vasily Konstantinovich Filipovich) came to Buenos Aires.
 He set about the task of overcoming the split between the Soviet and the monarchist-minded congregations.
 He died in 1971, and the split was overcome only in the 1990s.

-The last wave of emigration coincided with the Perestroika and included Russians who came in search of permanent work and residence in Argentina.
+The last significant wave of emigration coincided with the Perestroika and included Russians who came in search of permanent work and residence in Argentina.